pschweitz/insidelog/README.txt

 Run of DBI Tail on a production server is at your own risks.
-If you want to view log files from there, it is recommended to open a Read-Only shared folder over the network, or use SSH.
+If you want to view log files from there, it is recommended to open a Read-Only shared folder over the network, or to use SSH.